Shanghai shares edge lower, yuan firm as state media urges calm - Up News Info

 Health care firms were among the day’s winners after tumbling more than 15% over the previous four sessions on fears the sector may be regulators’ next target.
 A sub-index of the CSI300 tracking the sector rose 2.66%.

-The Hang Seng Tech index, which hit record lows a day earlier, gained 2.05% as of 0717 GMT.
-Real estate firms in Hong Kong rose 1.13% even as a mainland index tracking the sector fell 0.42%.
+The Hang Seng Tech index, which hit record lows a day earlier, gained 3.1% on the day.
+Real estate firms in Hong Kong rose 1.22% even as a mainland index tracking the sector fell 0.42%.

 Advertisement